code-423n4/2024-05-bakerfi/README.md

   - QA awards: $960 in USDC
   - Judge awards: $4,000 in USDC
   - Scout awards: $500 in USDC
-  - (this line can be removed if there is no mitigation) Mitigation Review: XXX XXX USDC (*Opportunity goes to top 3 backstage wardens based on placement in this audit who RSVP.*)
 - Join [C4 Discord](https://discord.gg/code4rena) to register
 - Submit findings [using the C4 form](https://code4rena.com/contests/2024-05-bakerfi/submit)
 - [Read our guidelines for more details](https://docs.code4rena.com/roles/wardens)